Child protection structures

 • Professionals providing social, professional and educational support (social workers, specialized educators, psychologists, etc.).

-• Professionals providing administrative or organizational assistance (including child inspectors).
+• Administrative or organizational support professionals (including child inspectors).

 Sector